johanneskopton/stif/README.md

 ```

 ## Acknowledgements
 Heavily inspired by [^1] and the space-time variogram implementation in the R package [gstat](http://r-spatial.github.io/gstat/) [^2].
-Thanks a lot to Sytze de Bruin from Wageningen University for a lot of help with the geostatistical details.
+Thanks a lot to Sytze de Bruin from Wageningen University for a lot of help with the geostatistics.

 [^1]: G. B. M. Heuvelink, E. Pebesma, and B. Gräler, “Space-Time Geostatistics,” in Encyclopedia of GIS, S. Shekhar, H. Xiong, and X. Zhou, Eds., Cham: Springer International Publishing, 2017, pp. 1919–1926. doi: 10.1007/978-3-319-17885-1_1647.